Heat treatment operator

 Heat treatment operators clean, strengthen and soften metals, for use in component manufacturing.

-1. Entry requirementsThere are no set entry requirements, although some employers may ask for GCSEs (A* to C) or equivalent qualifications in subjects like maths, English, technology or engineering.
+1. Entry requirementsThere are no set entry requirements, although some employers may ask for GCSEs at grades 9 to 4 (A* to C) or equivalent qualifications in subjects like maths, English, technology or engineering.

 Previous engineering experience would give you an advantage.You could also take a Level 2 or Level 3 course in engineering, or a foundation degree in materials science.